 - Table 1: Grants and Funding (Social Sciences & Humanities)

-Eduardo S. Brondizio, Distinguished Professor, Department of Anthropology - Table 2: Grants and Funding (Natural & Applied Sciences)
+Ellen Wu, Associate Professor, History, Associate Director, College Arts and Humanities Institute, College of Arts and Sciences - Table 2: Grants and Funding (Natural & Applied Sciences)

-Julia Shaw, Associate Professor of Music (Music Education), Jacobs School of Music - Table 4: Finding the Mentorship You Need
+Josh Hasler, Lecturer, Department of English, College of Arts and Sciences - Table 4: Finding the Mentorship You Need

-Sean Nicholson-Crotty, Director, Graduate Mentoring Center, Professor, O’Neill School of Public and Environmental Affairs - Table 5: Writing Statements (Diversity, Personal, and Teaching)
+Sean Nicholson-Crotty, Director, Graduate Mentoring Center, Professor, O’Neill School of Public and Environmental Affairs - Table 5: Writing Statements (Personal, Research, and Teaching)

-Jessica Nina Lester, Professor of Applied Psychology in Education and Research Methodology, School of Education - Table 9: Publishing and Presenting at Conferences (Natural & Applied Sciences)
+Keera Allendorf, Professor of Sociology, College of Arts and Sciences - Table 9: Publishing and Presenting at Conferences (Natural & Applied Sciences)

 3:45 pm – 5:00 pm